Enthalpiex/DeathStranding-TUFX-KSP/README.md

-# Death Stranding Style TUFXs For KSP
+# Death Stranding Style TUFX Profiles For KSP

 **This is a custom TUFX profile for Kerbal Space Program, inspired by the haunting atmosphere and cinematic visuals of Death Stranding.**